Credit Risk Transfer Mechanisms

 The following standard policy tools can be sources of bank failures:

 Major dealer banks in the recent financial crisis suffered from the new forms of bank runs.
 Dealer banks are often considered too big to fail since they are mostly parts of large, sophisticated organizations, and their failures can damage the economy.

-Besides, proprietary trading is engaged in by dealer banks when they speculate on their accounts.
-Various other dealer banks operate internal hedge funds and private equity partnerships as part of their asset management businesses, by effectively acting as a general partner with limited-partner clients.
+Besides, dealer banks engage in proprietary trading when they speculate on their accounts.
+Various other dealer banks operate internal hedge funds and private equity partnerships as part of their asset management businesses, by effectively acting as general partners with limited-partner clients.

 Repos markets are likewise good intermediation points for securities dealers.
 A counterparty posts government bonds, corporate bonds, government-sponsored enterprises’ securities, or other securities like CDOs as collateral against the performance of a borrowed or lent loan.

 Most repos are short-term, typically overnight, and are commonly renewed with the same dealer.
 A haircut that reflects the securities’ risk or liquidity mitigates a repo’s performance risk.

 Some repos are tri-party for counterparty risk requiring mitigation.
 Tri-party repos are contracts where a third entity (apart from the borrower and lender) acts as an intermediary between the two parties to the repo.
 Typically, the third party is a clearing bank holding the collateral and returns the cash to the trader, thereby facilitating the trade and somewhat insulates the lender from the borrower’s default risk.